Pianofly Documentation

 NODES

-The three icons next to the volume control are the three nodes available for this instrument.
+The three icons on the left, next to the volume control, are the three nodes/oscillators available for this sound.
 Each node can generate a frequency.
 Nodes have three states: on, off, and modulating.
+If a sound only uses one node, you may only see two icons (the third will appear once the second is turned on).

-To connect a node to the next, so it will modulate, tap on the top node and drag down to the next.
-To disconnect, tap in the second node and drag up to the first.
-To turn the last node off, tap on it and drag to either side (left or right).
+To link a node to the next, so it will modulate, touch the top node and drag down to the next.
+To disconnect, touch the second node and drag up to the first.
+To turn the last node off, touch it and drag to either side (left or right).

-Each node is a different color to help you match each node with its envelope (see below).
+Each node is a different color to help you match each node with its envelope.

 WAVES

-On the right side of each node is the sound wave it is generating.
-Use the handle (the colored boxes) on the right side of each wave to change its wavelength.
+To the right of each node is the sound wave it is generating.
+Slide the handle (the colored box) on the right side of each wave to change its wavelength.
 Slide it left to make the wavelength shorter and the frequency higher.
 Slide it to the right to make the wavelength longer and the frequency lower.

 When the handle is roughly in the center of the screen it will generate the frequency being played on the piano keyboard.
 You can go an octave lower or two octaves higher.
-These octave positions are marked by dark gray vertical guidelines (they are wide, the same width as the wave handles).
-If you double tap on the sliding handle, it will snap to the nearest octave.
+These octave positions are marked by dark gray vertical guidelines (they are the same width as the handle boxes).
+If you double tap on a handle, it will snap to the nearest octave.

-Tap on the wave itself to change the type: sine wave, white noise, square wave, or saw tooth wave.
+Tap on the wave itself to change the type: sine wave, white noise, square wave, saw tooth, or triangle wave.
 A sine wave is the purest tone/frequency.

 Editing Envelopes